AndrewFarris/AndrewFarris.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: I'm just a regular guy, trying to figure it all out!
+subtitle: I'm just a regular guy, trying to figure it all out with incisive data analysis!
 ---

 Hello!
 I'm a Statistics PhD with specialty in applications of manifold learning to functional data analysis.